Are there English teaching jobs in Africa?

 Sign up to Teach Away today for access to the latest

 Teaching in Africa with a teaching license

 Teaching with a teaching license is a fantastic way to experience living almost anywhere in Africa.
 Teachers are needed for all subjects and are usually hired on two-year contracts with regular, monthly salaries, and benefits including accommodation, roundtrip airfare, and medical insurance.
-Amenities may vary between urban and rural positions, and salaries vary from country to country although all should provide for a comfortable lifestyle and the opportunity to save money too.
+Amenities may vary between urban and rural positions, and salaries vary from country to country, although all should provide a comfortable lifestyle and the opportunity to save money.